What is Aconcagua?

 Water (there is a water station at Confluencia)

-Final tip: Try and stay awake for some of the bus ride to and from Aconcagua.
+Final tip: Try and stay awake for some of the bus rides to and from Aconcagua.
 You will catch beautiful glimpses of the Andes mountains and some other incredible sights.